What's Your Jewellery Style

 Knowing What Suits Us

 We have found that the styles outlined and perfected in the Colour Analysis Classes that The House of Colour offer to be very detailed and accurate.
-Myself and my daughter have both had a full Colour and Style Analysis done which we found hugely beneficial in finding what suits us best and it’s something I became fascinated with.
+Myself and my daughter have both had a full Colour and Style Analysis done which we found hugely beneficial in finding what suits us best.

-As a result, the styles I have outlined below, are based on The House of Colour’s Style classification and other guides I’ve read about over the years, although The House of Colour have more styles than the five I’ve listed below.
+As a result, the styles I have outlined below, are based on The House of Colour’s Style classification and other guides I’ve read about over the years.
 I have condensed them to what I feel are most important in choosing and buying jewellery.

 If you want to take it further, do have a style analysis (there is a link at the bottom of this blog – I don’t receive anything from recommending them but I really do rate it highly).
 It is has helped me immensely in shopping for clothes and my now 20-year-old daughter found the same – we know exactly what to go for when buying clothes or makeup and even in choosing accessories like jewellery and belts.